College of Graduate Studies

 - Provide three letters of reference.
-Your letters of reference should be from professional contacts that address the applicants potential for advanced practice nursing.
+These letters of reference should be from professional contacts that address the applicant's potential for advanced practice nursing.
 Please make sure one reference letter is from an academic setting and can attest to the applicant's academic ability and potential for success in the chosen program of study.

-- Provide three recommendation forms.
-Note: these individuals should be the same three contacts used to provide letters of reference.
+- Provide three satisfactory recommendation forms.
+Note: these recommendation forms should be from the same three contacts used to provide letters of reference.

 - Provide a professionally written essay describing your career goals and how a graduate credential will assist in meeting those goals.
 Ideally, the potential for practice in a rural area should be addressed.
 Specific instructions provided in application.

-- Provide a professional resume that includes education and professional practice, documenting a minimum of 2,000 hours of clinical nursing practice as an RN or advanced clinical mursing practice with certification as an NP or CNS within the last three years.
+- Provide a professional resume or curriculumn vitae that includes prior education and professional practice, documenting a minimum of 2,000 hours of clinical nursing practice as an RN or advanced clinical mursing practice with certification as an NP or CNS within the last three years.